-- Contracts involving the delivery of two or more goods or services when to account separately for the individual performance obligations in a multiple element arrangement, how to allocate the transaction price, and when to combine contracts - Timing whether revenue is required to be recognized over time or at a single point in time - Variable pricing and credit risk addressing how to treat arrangements with variable or contingent (e.g. performance-based) pricing, and introducing an overall constraint on revenue - Time value when to adjust a contract price for a financing component - Specific issues, including - - non-cash consideration and asset exchanges - Contract costs - Rights of return and other customer options
+• Contracts involving the delivery of two or more goods or services - when to account separately for the individual performance obligations in a multiple element arrangement, contracts over time or at a single point in time

+• Variable pricing and credit risk - addressing how to treat arrangements with variable or contingent (e.g. performance-based) pricing, and introducing an overall constraint on revenue

+• Time value - when to adjust a contract price for a financing component

+- Specific issues, including -

+- non-cash consideration and asset exchanges

+- contract costs

+- rights of return and other customer options

-- Supplier repurchase options
+- supplier repurchase options

-- Warranties
+- warranties

-- Principal versus agent
+- principal versus agent

-- Licensing
+- licencing

-- Breakage
+- breakage

-- Non-refundable upfront fees, and
+- non-refundable upfront fees, and

-- Consignment and bill-and-hold arrangements.
+- consignment and bill-and-hold arrangements.